cybera/synthi/manual/src/sections/PythonAPI.md

 client.query(publish_query, dict(uuid=uuid, published=True))
 ```

-We hope you don't have much use for this, and you should let us know if there's
+We hope you don't have much use for this.
+Please let us know if there's
 functionality that you'd like us to add to the Python API.
 But in the meantime,
 this will allow you to drive Synthi externally in ways we haven't thought of.